blue0206/library/README.md

 It worked out pretty well.
 However, I could have shortened the addToDisplay() method (which used to be a function) but I decided not to as in the end it is doing the job of creating the DOM elements.
-The application of event listeners to `READ` and `REMOVE` buttons was also left as is because creating a whole different method for the same would have been a redundant and cumbersome process.
+The application of event listeners to `READ` and `REMOVE` buttons were also left as is because creating a whole different method for the same would have been a redundant and cumbersome process.